Get a free, no obligation personal loan quote with rates as low as 9.90%

 Credit cards provide a wide range of benefits if used responsibly.
-These include easy access to credit during emergencies, low fees, universal acceptance, protection against fraud, and the ability to build a credit profile
+These include easy access to credit during emergencies, universal acceptance, protection against fraud, and the ability to build a credit profile.

 Many credit cards also offer rewards programs, which you can redeem to save you money on various items.
-But are such rewards taxable?
-Do you have to declare them as income when you file your taxes?
+But is cashback taxable?
+Do you have to declare these rewards as income when you file your taxes?

 Are Credit Card Rewards Taxable?